mendersoftware/mender-docs/04.System-updates-Debian-family/01.Overview/docs.md

 that the Mender client connections will be rejected by the server until this situation is resolved.

 ### Unsupported build systems

-Mender has official support for [the Yocto build system](../../System-updates-Yocto-Project) and binary OS images based on the Debian family.
+Mender has official support for [the Yocto build system](../../System-updates-Yocto-Project) and [binary OS images based on the Debian family](../../System-updates-Debian-family).
 It is possible to adapt to other build systems.
-Please see [this blog post](https://mender.io/blog/porting-mender-to-a-non-yocto-build-system?target=_blank) for an example (note that some of Mender's needs may have changed since the blog post was made).
+Please see [this community post](https://hub.mender.io/t/mender-from-scratch?target=_blank) for a concrete description.

-## Mender Hub
+## Mender Hub community

 For help from the community, as well as links to board integrations, visit [Mender Hub](https://hub.mender.io/?target=_blank).